otoolep/questdb.io/docs/installFromDockerImage.md

 to be installed on your system.
 QuestDB has images for Windows, Linux and ARM64 Linux as well as manifest to automatically download correct image for your target architecture.

-Disadvantage of Docker is that QuestDB will be running in a virtualized environment with up to 20% performance penalty.
+The disadvantage of Docker is that QuestDB will be running in a virtualized environment with up to 20% performance penalty.

 You can find our docker repository **<a href="https://hub.docker.com/r/questdb/questdb" target="_blank">here</a>**.